About This Course

 The programme will allow you to develop your research ability by working on a dissertation reflecting your interests and you will be expertly supervised by leading scholars.
 The path to a career in historical research and academia is assisted.

-This 12-month course consists of two parts – a six-month taught component, which overlaps with an ongoing research phase, culminating in a 20,000 word dissertation.
+This 12-month course consists of two parts – a six-month taught component, which overlaps with an ongoing research phase, culminating in a 20,000-word dissertation.
+The part-time option will be taught during weekday working hours over 2 years.

-In part one, students take the following compulsory modules:
+In Part I, students take the following compulsory modules:

 - HI6075 Making History Public